jamieernest/Dell-Inspiron-7501-Hackintosh/README.md

 - For Intel wifi users, follow [Intel's guide](https://openintelwireless.github.io) to init your wifi

 #### Sleep
-For now when I use sleep there will be a lot of heat coming out of the laptop (probably from dGpu even if I turned it off using -wegnoegpu and the SSDTs) but if anyone has a fix feel free to reply to the issue
+<del>For now when I use sleep there will be a lot of heat coming out of the laptop (probably from dGpu even if I turned it off using -wegnoegpu and the SSDTs) but if anyone has a fix feel free to reply to the issue</del> Fixed in 0.6.4!

 ## Credits